 The miracle in this low carb bread recipe lies in the use of psyllium powder, and I can’t take any intellectual credit for it!
 I found the first recipe for psyllium bread on Maria Emmerich’s site mariamindbodyhealth.com.

 I used Maria’s amazing bread recipe for a long time.
 It took me several tries to get it right.
 The loaves had a great rise while baking then totally collapsed upon cooling.
 With practice, the loaves improved.
+I’m sure you’ve found out by now that gluten-free baking presents it’s own challenges especially when using low carb ingredients like almond flour and flax.

 - Only use an 8×4 inch metal pan. (about $5 from the grocery store)